lbruand/freetle/README.markdown

 TODO

 ## Leveraging existing tooling and standards.
-Rather than redevelopping everything from scratch, Freetle is standing on the shoulders of giants : the Scala language.
+Rather than redeveloping everything from scratch, Freetle is standing on the shoulders of giants : the Scala language.
  As a result, much of the tooling for development is pre existing:
 ### IDE Support
-#### Eclispe
+#### Eclipse
     Eclipse has scala-support in the form of the [Scala IDE](http://www.assembla.com/wiki/show/scala-ide)

 #### Intellij Idea